Before you renew Salesforce, know whether to keep it, simplify it, build around it, or replace it.

 Plan a Phased Switch

-If the case supports it, move to a leaner CRM or custom layer through a controlled, phased transition.
+If the case supports it, move to a leaner stack or custom layer through a controlled, phased transition.

 The process